(CNN)Here's a look at the life of convicted DC-area sniper Lee Boyd Malvo.

-Currently serving a life sentence for multiple charges stemming from a multi-state shooting spree in 2002 that left ten people dead.
+Currently in prison awaiting resentencing for multiple charges stemming from a multi-state shooting spree in 2002 that left ten people dead.

 In the Fairfax County, Virginia, trial, Malvo used an insanity defense, alleging that John Allen Muhammad had brainwashed him into committing murder.

-2000 or 2001 - Malvo joins his mother, Una James, in Antigua, where she had met John Allen Muhammad.
-Soon, though, she leaves for Florida to look for work, and Malvo and Muhammad go to Bellingham, Washington.
+2000 or 2001 - Malvo joins his mother, Una James, in Antigua, where she had met Muhammad.
+Soon though, she leaves for Florida to look for work, and Malvo and Muhammad go to Bellingham, Washington.

 2001 - Malvo attends high school in both Bellingham, Washington, and Fort Myers, Florida, alternating between his mother and Muhammad, who tells people Malvo is his son.

 Early 2000s - Malvo travels with Muhammad, stopping in Alabama, Louisiana and Washington.

 October 2002 - Ten people are killed, three injured in sniper-style shootings in the Mid-Atlantic/Washington area.

 October 24, 2002 - Malvo and Muhammad are arrested.
 They are found sleeping in a 1990 Chevy Caprice at a rest stop in Frederick County, Maryland.